Computer City: Acquisition by Tandy

-In its Westbury/Garden City New York location, Computer City opened right next to its main competitor CompUSA.

-In King Of Prussia, PA, Computer City was directly across the street from CompUSA, and was in plain sight from CompUSA's main entrance.
+In its Westbury/Garden City, New York, location, Computer City opened right next to its main competitor CompUSA.
+In King Of Prussia, Pennsylvania, Computer City was directly across the street from CompUSA, and was in plain sight from CompUSA's main entrance.
 However, Computer City's entrance opened toward an off-street parking lot.

 As both Computer City and Tandy's other venture Incredible Universe were both having financial issues, the computer departments of Incredible Universe were changed to Computer City.

-The Westbury, NY Incredible Universe was also within 3 miles of the above-mentioned CompUSA and Computer City.
+The Westbury, New York, Incredible Universe was also within three miles of the above-mentioned CompUSA and Computer City.
 This may have hurt both of these Tandy divisions.

 One hallmark of Computer City's retail concept is that the store operated much like a grocery store; customers could not only browse, but select and purchase almost all merchandise without the assistance of a salesperson.
 Furthermore, until mid-1996, the floor staff did not have revenue quotas and were not paid on commission, though bonuses were applied for selling either the extended warranty Computer City Service Plan (CCSP) or in-store training classes.
 In retrospect, this model was seen as creating a competitive disadvantage, as computers were still new to many customers in those days and a lack of qualified and knowledgeable salespeople, who had no incentive to self-improve, led to frustrated customers and high return rates.
 In late 1996.
 Computer City announced they would be closing 21 stores.